 "The interpretation rule known as the contra proferentem rule shall not apply, nor shall any similar rule or approach to interpretation."

-An interpretation clause resolves the dilemma.
+An interpretation clause is intended to set up the priority of documents to resolve the dilemma.
 It states the order in which the different documents take precedence over one another.